Hypo-huh? What Is Hypopressive Exercise & Low Pressure Fitness????

 (And why you should be doing it if you have a prolapse.....)

 Hypopressives first came onto my radar in 2017.
-As a Women's Health Occupational Therapist specializing in treating peri & post-menopausal women, I had been looking for resources for my oldest patients who weren't having success with traditional pelvic floor muscle training.
+As a Women's Health Occupational Therapist, I had been looking for resources for my oldest patients who weren't having success with traditional pelvic floor muscle training.
 I stumbled upon some promising research about the hypopressive technique and subsequently discovered the THE Dr. Tamara Rial, hypopressive researcher and co-creator of Low Pressure Fitness (LPF), would soon be teaching her first course in the US.
 In July 2018 I began my hypopressive journey as one of the first twenty-one OTs and PTs trained by Dr. Tamara Rial here in the United States.
-I'm writing this article to share with you what the research behind hypopressives objectively shows, and my personal experience with the technique as a Women's Pelvic Health Therapist.
+I'm writing this article to share with you what the research behind hypopressives objectively shows, and my personal experience with the technique as a Women's Health Occupational Therapist.

 First things First: Terminology and History